 If you are feeling the baby blues, don’t worry!
 There are several different treatment options available to you to help rebalance your postnatal hormones.

 For symptoms such as irritability, fatigue, mood swings and stress, you may find relief simply by asking your friends and family members for help with the baby or chores.
 Even something as small as getting some help with cooking a meal and tidying up can free up more time for you to rest and heal your body.
 If you need some alone time, ask your partner or a sitter to care for the baby while you take a nice bath or go for a walk in the open air.
 Light exercise can also help to balance your hormones and reduce stress.
-If you enjoy spending the company of loved ones, make time for date night or a to go the park with your friends.
+If you enjoy spending the company of loved ones, make time for date night or go to the park with your friends.

-You doctor or healthcare provider may also recommend herbal or hormonal supplements to help treat hormonal imbalance.
+Your doctor or healthcare provider may also recommend herbal or hormonal supplements to help treat hormonal imbalance.

 Improving adrenal function can also help alleviate some of the symptoms of hormone imbalance.
 As well as getting enough rest and proper nutrition.